-This one-year program is designed for students to explore a career in Nursing and related health careers.
+Course Description: This one-year program is designed for students to explore a career in Nursing and related health careers.
 This program includes classroom and hands on/clinical experiences.
 Classroom instruction includes anatomy, physiology, medical terminology and entry level nursing topics.
-Classroom instruction also includes American Heart Associate CPR and First Aid certification.
+Classroom instruction also includes American Heart Association CPR and First Aid certification.
 Students will learn and practice clinical skills in a controlled simulation lab.
 Students will then spend 100 hours at various long-term care facilities perfecting their clinical skills.
 Students will have opportunities to observe other health care professionals.
 Students who complete the program will have met the requirements to take the final examination to become a Certified Nurse Assistant (CNA).
 The student must provide his/her own transportation to the clinical sites.
 A background check will be required for clinical experiences as well as a TB skin test and physician's statement acknowledging the student can physically handle the required tasks to obtain the CNA.
-Students must have a social security number in order to get a background screening and meet the clinical site requirements.
-Uniforms will be required for clinical experiences, paid directly by the student to the uniform company.
-Student contribution to course expenses could be up to \$170 (for registration, equipment, etc.).
-Students may elect to enroll in the course a second year to focus on Certified Med Technician certification.
+Students must have a social security number in order to get the background screening (Family Care Registry) and meet the clinical site requirements.
+Uniforms will be required for clinical experiences, and paid for through student fees.
+Student contribution to course expenses could be up to \$220 (for equipment, scrubs, etc.).

+Students who successfully pass their CNA as a Junior, may elect to enroll in the course a second year to focus on Certified Med Technician certification.
 Enrollment is limited to two second-year students per section.
-Students must meet eligibility requirements including successful passing of the TABE test, 95% attendance at HCC (no unexcused), cumulative grade of 90% or higher, and instructor recommendation
+Students must meet eligibility requirements including 95% attendance at HCC (no unexcused), cumulative HCC grade of 90% or higher, and instructor recommendation.